jonper-dev/idg2001_o1_social_networking_service/documentation/report_assignment_2.md

 ## New features
 ### Like posts (with batcher)
-While like posts was already implemented in assignment 1, they were not fully functioning.
-In this second iteration like posts is fully implements with like posts batcher.
-To prevent uneccesary load on the database likes are sent to database every 10 likes or after 1 minute.
+While liking of posts was already implemented in assignment 1, they were not fully functioning.
+In this second iteration functionality is fully implements with a like posts batcher.
+To prevent uneccesary load on the database as the app potentially grows in popularity and posts are liked in larger numbers within a short timefram likes are now sent to the database every 10 likes or after 1 minute, instead of for every like.

 ### Hashtags
 Hashtags are identified and extracted from post text and saved to database.
 They can be searched for in the nav-bar search feature.